The Chosen Season 3 Episode 6: Recap, Review, & Analysis

 Now it's Tamar's turn to open up.
 She explains how, even though she's not a Jew, she's known her share of suffering.
 Her country is war-torn because of tribal violence.
 During her most recent visit, she discovered that her family - along with the rest of her village - had been wiped out by a rival tribe.
 She found her necklace on the body of her mother.
 It still has her mother's blood on it - the only thing she has left.
 That's why, throughout Season 3, she's been so frustrated at how Mary keeps telling her to sell it.
 Mary is grieved.
 Having lost her father, she wishes that she still had a piece of him to hold onto.
 She admits that she's been judging Tamar's strength (boldness) against her own weakness (shame, self-loathing) and asks for forgiveness.
 The two embrace and figure out a plan to improve the olive grove.

 Later, Zebedee meets with Mary and Tamar after they've visited a nearby farmer.
 They've figured out what they need to do in order to improve the soil quality of the olive grove.
 They need to buy sulfur though.
-Mary goes up to Judas' money box.
-As she looks inside, she finds bags of money missing and in their place are cords (my guess is that Judas is borrowing money and plans to return it and the cords are meant to be IOYOUs).
+Mary goes up to the money box.
+As she looks inside, she finds bags of money missing and in their place are tassels (my original guess was that it involved Judas borrowing money, but Episode 7 ends up explaining that the tassels belong to Matthew).
 Nevertheless, she finds the money she needs and they go to get the supplies.

 Simon Peter & Eden